baranovskiykonstantin/aquarium/README.md

 * `ON` - light is on, `OFF` - light is off
 * `auto` - automatic mode, `manual` - manual mode
 * value in the bracket indicates the period of time during which the light is switched on in automatic mode<br>
-* at the end, the brightness level in percent
+* at the end, the brightness level in percentage and light rising time in minutes

 Line 6: display mode (`time` - current time shows, `temp` - temperature of the water shows)